jaysteele13/University-SQL-Database/README.md

-a university database that has mock information and can be used to practice sql queries.
+Mock University Database that can be used to practice sql queries.